isurudevj/man/README.md

 # About Plugin

 Man is a google chrome plugin.
 Named after legendary linux command `MAN`.
-And also after the legendary warriors of the galaxy `The Mandalorian`.
+And the legendary warrior of the galaxy `The Mandalorian`.

 <h1 align="center">A good engineer is a strong believer of manuals.</h1>